AntonNarizhny/AntonNarizhny/README.md

 <img alt="Hello!" src="https://github.com/blackcater/blackcater/raw/main/images/Hi.gif" height="32"/></h1>
 <h3 align="center">Java Backend Developer</h3>

-I am a backend developer.
-I believe in the power of programming to change and improve the lives of people around the world.
+<p>I am a backend developer.
+I believe in the power of programming to change and improve the lives of people around the world.</p>

-I like to create software products that will help people solve their problems or make their life easier.
+<p>I like to create software products that will help people solve their problems or make their life easier.</p>

 <p align='center'>
    <a href="https://www.linkedin.com/in/anton-narizhny">